Smiley face murder theory: Reception of the theory

 Other police forces that have investigated the deaths dispute the conclusion that the cases are linked.
 Police departments that are involved do not currently view the deaths associated with smiley faces present at the scenes as serial-killer activity.
-The La Crosse, Wisconsin police department, which was in charge of eight of the investigations, concluded that the deaths were accidental drownings of inebriated men, and stated that no smiley-face symbols were found in connection with any of the cases.
+The La Crosse, Wisconsin, police department, which was in charge of eight of the investigations, concluded that the deaths were accidental drownings of inebriated men and stated that no smiley-face symbols were found in connection with any of the cases.
 The Center for Homicide Research published a research brief that also attempted to scientifically refute the theory.
 In March 2009, Lee Gilbertson, a criminal justice faculty member at St. Cloud State University, voiced his support for the theory on an episode of Larry King Live in which the alleged murders were discussed.

 Criminal profiler Pat Brown calls the serial-killer theory "ludicrous," arguing that the evidence does not fit what is known about serial killers.
 Brown also believes that the smiley-face images found in some of the cases are likely nothing more than coincidences based upon guesses as to where the bodies entered the water, with smiley-face graffiti only found after a wide-area search.
 "It's not an unusual symbol," she told Minneapolis-based newspaper City Pages.
 "If you look in any area five miles square, I bet you could find a smiley face."
+Gilbertson and Gannon have disputed the idea that smiley-face graffiti is commonplace, saying they examined many areas nationwide that were and were not associated with suspicious deaths and rarely found smiley-face images.

 The Federal Bureau of Investigation (FBI) issued the following statement:

 Ruben Rosario of the St. Paul Pioneer Press has questioned Gannon's motives, stating that Gannon has failed to provide any factual evidence that a group of killers exists.
 Rosario noted that Kristi Piehl, the original reporter on the theory, and some of the parents of the deceased have since expressed skepticism despite initially supporting the idea.
 Another parent, Kathy Geib, is working with Piehl and others, but their main goal is to convince police to take a second look at cases of alcohol-related drownings.